jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 and complying with the organization's policies.
 A DevSecOps mindset is one in which everyone is responsible for security.

-If anybody's role in security is not clear, this increases the risk of human error.
-As the continuous task of risk management must contemplate the human factor, organizations need to integrate cybersecurity awareness efforts to lower the risk of cyberattacks and other incidents.
+As the continuous task of risk management must contemplate that everyone agrees on their shared responsibility, organizations need to integrate cybersecurity awareness efforts to lower the risk of cyberattacks and other incidents.